mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Save_files.md

 On Windows, `<Steam-folder>` is `%PROGRAMFILES(X86)%\Steam`.
 On Linux: `$HOME/.steam/steam/`.

 TPP uses GZ directory (311340) to store actual save files and backs them up in TPP directory (287700) for Steam Cloud sync.
+First, game creates files with index `0` in `287700\local\`.
+After server login (code proof?) another file created with index `1`.
+That file is then copied to `311340\remote\` and used for Steam Cloud sync.

+You can remove all save data by turning Steam Cloud sync off and removing `287700` and `311340` directories.

 Save file names:
   - 287700 (TPP):